- Galantamine is one of five FDA-approved drugs for the treatment of Alzheimer’s disease

 This kind of improvement in her cognitive faculties lasted several months after that, until he started noticing further declines all over again.
-The dementia specialist had well prepared him for that, reminding him repeatedly that galantamine would improve cognitive function for a while, nut would not put a stop to further declines in the longer run.
+The dementia specialist had well prepared him for that, reminding him repeatedly that Galantamine should improve cognitive function for a while, but would not be able to stop further declines in the longer run.

-The Alzheimer’s patient must not be given more than 24 mgs of galantamine per day.
-If that maximum level is exceeded, or as a result of any other conditions, the patient may overdose.
+An individual with dementia must not be given more than 24 mgs of Galantamine per day.
+If that maximum level is exceeded, the person may overdose.
 Some of the listed less-severe side effects of galantamine may occur although, through a process of escalating the drug over a few weeks, may dissipate entirely.
-If they do not diminish over time, or if the patient has a reaction to galantamine, then the patient must be quickly referred to emergency medical treatment.
+If they do not diminish over time, or if the person has a reaction to Galantamine, then he or she must be quickly referred to emergency medical treatment.

 One or more of the following symptoms may additionally indicate an overdose and will also necessitate medical emergency treatment: